Image

 DeHavilland Canada (Viking Air) DHC-4 Caribou

 While DeHavilland Canada had already experience with rugged STOL aircraft, the company had none with large aircraft.
-So whe it responded to a US Army requirement for a tactical STOL transport aircraft, this proved quite a departure from known territory.
+So when it responded to a US Army requirement for a tactical STOL transport aircraft, this proved quite a departure from known territory.

 Viking Air purchased the type certificate for the DHC-4 in 2006 (together with all models from DHC-1 until DHC-7).
 It continues support for the aircraft still in operation.